Real-time OEE IoT solution: understand and improve output in real-time.

 - Test the application, making sure all of the above goals are met, based on the below solution architecture:

-Before setting the solution live, we tested four critical aspects of the Real-time OEE IoT solution:
+Before setting the solution live, we tested four critical aspects of the Real-time OEE solution:

-The Rayven Dynamix data, AI + IoT platform is built with security as a top priority and our proprietary security architecture ensures that data is secure at all points of the environment.
+Our Rayven Platform is built with security as a top priority and our proprietary security architecture ensures that data is secure at all points of the environment.

-The Real-time OEE IoT solution includes data encryption in transit from device-to-cloud, as well as device authentication; security (Bearer) tokens; SSL, AES and RSA encryption; as well as additional device security checks done via automated polling.
+The real-time OEE solution includes data encryption in transit from device-to-cloud, as well as device authentication; security (Bearer) tokens; SSL, AES and RSA encryption; as well as additional device security checks done via automated polling.

 Once the proximity sensors were installed and connected to PLCs, a Wi-Fi connection to a 4G Gateway proved to be the best solution.
-The combination of a secure and encrypted transmission path together with a dedicated, direct connection (that eliminates connecting into the factory’s network) meant that a fast and secure connection w=could be established without the need to involve IT.
+The combination of a secure and encrypted transmission path together with a dedicated, direct connection (that eliminates the need to connect to the factory’s network) meant that a fast and secure connection could be established without the need to involve IT.

-Once connectivity was established and data started flowing consistently to the Rayven cloud, the next important process was to validate that the data from the factory floor matched the data being processed on the Dynamix data, AI + IoT platform.
+Once connectivity was established and data started flowing consistently to the Rayven Cloud, the next important process was to validate that the data from the factory floor matched the data being processed in the Rayven Platform.
 In addition, all of the business logic and calculations were tested to ensure that decisions would be made based on reliable, accurate information

 The objective of exploratory data analysis was to observe trends in the data and compare them with what was happening on the factory floor, which included: